-I just finished a six-week series on issues on inclusivity and accessibility in AP* English Literature.
+I just finished a five-week series on issues on inclusivity and accessibility in AP* English Literature.
 When I speak of inclusivity I refer to representation of both students and authors in this course.
 In accessibility, I discuss issues of gatekeeping, differentiation, and workload for AP® students.
-Here is a recap of the six blog posts in case you missed them.
+Here is a recap of the five blog posts in case you missed them.

 *AP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this website.